fophillips/2040-zoom-controller/README.md

 ## How does it work

 The keybow is configured to do send specific keyboard shortcuts on press, these are registered as global shortcuts in Zoom allowing you to use them no matter what app is in the foreground.
-The Applescript reads the Zoom menu bar icon menu to determine if the audio and video are active, it then calls `serial_script.py` which sends commands over serial to the 2040.
+The Hammerspoon script reads the Zoom menu bar icon menu to determine if the audio and video are active, it then calls `serial_script.py` which sends commands over serial to the 2040.

 ## Attribution